Amazon DocumentDB (with MongoDB compatibility) pricing

 Amazon DocumentDB Global Clusters is an optional feature that provides fast replication across regions with latencies of less than one second using dedicated infrastructure with little to no impact to your workload’s performance.
 With global clusters, you can recover from region-wide outages and serve low-latency global reads by allowing reads from the nearest DocumentDB cluster.

-You pay for replicated write I/Os between the primary region and each secondary region.
-The number of replicated write I/Os to each secondary region is the same as the number of in-region write I/Os performed by the primary region.
-Apart from replicated write I/Os, you pay standard DocumentDB rates for instances, storage, cross-region data transfer, and backup storage.
+You pay for replicated write I/O operations between the primary region and each secondary region.
+The number of replicated write I/Os to each secondary region equals the number of in-region write I/Os performed by the primary region.
+These replicated write I/O charges apply to both Amazon DocumentDB Standard and Amazon DocumentDB I/O-Optimized cluster storage configurations.
+In addition to replicated write I/Os, you pay for instances, storage, cross-region data transfer, backup storage, and I/O usage in both the primary and secondary regions based on your chosen cluster storage configuration.

 Except as otherwise noted, our prices are exclusive of applicable taxes and duties, including VAT and applicable sales tax.
 For customers with a billing address in Japan, use of AWS is subject to Japanese Consumption Tax.
 Learn more.